kapouer/domt/README.md

 -------------------------------

-* the target given as argument of Domt(target)
+* the target given as argument of Domt(target) target is either a node, a list of nodes, or a selector expression supported by document.querySelectorAll.

 * the descendants with attribute "bind" in itself the node doesn't change, the "bind" attributes set the current